Home > Recipes > Whey Pancakes

 Leftover liquid whey

-I started making Greek yogurt at home a while ago and since then I’ve been looking for ways that use leftover whey.
-I replaced the milk with liquid whey in my regular pancakes recipe and they turned out incredibly light and soft, making them stay fresh even longer.
+I started making Greek yogurt in the Instant Pot a while ago and since then I’ve been looking for ways to use leftover whey.
+I replaced the milk with liquid whey in my regular pancakes recipe and they turned out incredibly light and soft.

 • Whey – I use leftover liquid whey from yogurt making for this recipe.

-• Egg – A whole egg helps to bind the ingredients and offers extra protein.
+• Egg – The egg helps to bind the ingredients and offers extra protein.

 • FlourAll-purpose flour or plain flour works well for this recipe.
 You can also opt for oat flour to up the protein level even further.